etiennedesfontaines/frontend-mentor/newbie/profile-card-component/README.md

 Use any tools to actualize this [design](./design).
 Please be sure to follow the supplied [style guide.](./style-guide.md).

-Users should be able to:

-- View the optimal layout depending on their device's screen size.
+Users should be able to view the optimal layout depending on their device's screen size.

 ### Links